Hundreds of U.K. schools receive hoax bomb threat email, police say

 The email is believed to have come from the U.S., the Northumbria Police tweeted, adding that they have visited schools to reassure them that there’s no danger.

-Police departments up and down England, including London, North Yorkshire, Northumbria, Cambridgeshire and Lincolnshire, reported schools in their area receiving the threat.
+Police departments up and down England, including London, North Yorkshire, Northumbria, Cambridgeshire and Lincolnshire, reported schools in their area has also received the threat.

 “At this stage there is no evidence to suggest that this is terror-related,” the Metropolitan Police in London said.